 From heart-warming soups, vibrant salads to pressure cooker meals, here you’ll find healthy dinner recipes that will become your favorites year-round!

 It’s the New Year!
-Some of us may still be in the celebrating mode, but many of us are also ready to embark on a healthy reset.
-After all the eating, drinking, and merrymaking, it’s time for a slow down and gives our bodies extra care.
+Some of us may still be in celebration mode, while many are ready to embark on a healthy reset.
+After all the eating, drinking, and merrymaking, it’s time to slow down and give our bodies extra care.

 At Just One Cookbook, our focus is always on nourishment and sustenance.
-So there won’t be any full-on fasting or plain smoothie diet.
-Instead, we share tasty foods that make you feel good.
-Think healthy fats, calcium, iron, vitamin D – to help you build stronger immunity and to promote health.
+There won’t be any full-on fasting or plain smoothie diets.
+Instead, we share tasty foods that make you feel good—think healthy fats, calcium, iron, vitamin D—to help you build a stronger immunity and promote overall health.

-Here, we’ve gathered all the delicious, healthy dinner recipes you need for a healthy new year.
-Since they are also easy to make, we know they’re going to be your favorites even after the detox month has passed.
+Here, we’ve gathered all the delicious, healthy dinner ideas you need for a fresh start in the new year.
+Since they’re also easy to make, we know they’ll become your favorites even after the detox month has passed.
 Cheers to vibrant health!

-This simple Japanese rice dish soup is topped with salmon, seaweed, herbs and submerged in green tea or dashi.
+This simple Japanese rice dish soup is topped with salmon, seaweed, herbs, and submerged in green tea or dashi.
 You can switch it up with other savory ingredients or greens like spinach for an extra boost of vitamins.
 It’s light, easy, and so tasty.
-Ochazuke is particularly comforting when you feel under the weather.
-But we can really live on it all year round.
+Ochazuke is particularly comforting when you feel under the weather, but it’s versatile enough to enjoy year-round.

 3. Japanese-style Tuna Mushroom Pasta